The 2020 Pandemic has created when it comes to mortgage refinancing is not what anyone could have predicted.

 The truth is when it comes to refinancing is that it depends.
-You must consider factors to determine whether or not refinancing is the right move for you, or perhaps the wrong move.
+Therefore, you must consider factors to determine whether or not refinancing is the right move for you or perhaps the wrong move.

 Some believe in refinancing their mortgage for a better rate over 30 years so they can pay more towards their mortgage and pay it off early.
 Others may opt to refinance with a 15-year mortgage to save on interest.

 And obviously, for some, it simply doesn’t make sense.
-In my personal case, refinancing in 2016 was a great option.
+But, in my personal case, refinancing in 2016 was a great option.
 We could save money in all areas, get out from under mortgage insurance, and save 1%.

 Other times when it makes sense to refinance is when you have a variable interest rate.
 In many cases, if you have a variable interest rate, you should heavily consider refinancing to a fixed rate.